abdul-basit-ai/RESUME_Abdul_Basit/README.md

 ### Multimodal Text-Guided Video Segment Search

-Currently I am working on a research project, text-guided temporal video retrieval, focusing on retrieving specific moments within videos based on natural language queries.
+Currently I am working on a research project to explore multimodal capabilities for text-guided temporal video retrieval, focusing on retrieving specific moments within videos based on natural language queries.

 ### 3-D Reconstruction of Scenes from Images